radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 -	REST admin API for collecting statistics and monitoring things like, node status, cluster status, and replication status.

 -	RadiantOne service actions like restart and standby.
-You can disable the HTTP port by setting the value to zero.
-This leaves access only on the HTTPS port.
-If you disable the HTTP port, ensure the “Use SSL” setting is enabled for internal connections (Main Control Panel > Settings > Server Backend > Internal Connections), and Inter Nodes Communication is set to “Always use SSL” (Main Control Panel > Settings > Security > SSL).
-A restart of the RadiantOne service is required when these settings are changed.
-Restart the service on all cluster nodes.

->[!note] This setting is accessible only in [Expert Mode](introduction#expert-mode).

 ## Supported Controls and Features